htcondor/htcondor/docs/version-history/development-release-series-91.rst

   unix domain sockets required for *condor_ssh_to_job* to work.
   :jira:`1244`

+- Docker universe now support an administrator-set knob DOCKER_SHM_SIZE, which allows the administrator of a worker node to set the --shm-size option to docker run
+  :jira:`1282`

 - Added ``--json_local`` option to *condor_adstash*, which skips Elasticsearch and instead writes ads to JSON files in the working directory.
   :jira:`1264`